Graduate Research Funding (GRASP)

 - Costs related to presentation of results (travel, thesis, publishing)

 Application forms are available from the CHAS Dean's Office, departmental offices and the CHAS website.
-Applications must be submitted by the third Monday in September for fall semester and the first Monday in February for spring semester.
+Applications must be submitted by the third Monday in September for fall semester and the third Monday in February for spring semester.
 Submit all materials to the Ami Roeding at Ami.Roeding@uni.edu or Communication Arts Center 266.

 - Cover sheet (Please use the form provided.)